MiCo – Milano Convention Centre

 Milan is situated in the centre of Europe and it is one of Europe’s most accessible cities: every day 800 direct flights link Milan with 200 destinations all over the world.

 Malpensa airport is Southern Europe’s major intercontinental hub and it is well linked to the city centre by means of the Malpensa Express train.
 Milan is served by two other international airports: Linate, just 7 km from the Duomo, and Orio al Serio, from which all Europe’s low cost airlines operate.
 As soon as you get to Milan, you appreciate just how compact it is, with everything within easy reach.
-And if you want to move from one side of the city to the other, the convenient Metro network will take you there for just 1,50 euro!
+And if you want to move from one side of the city to the other, the convenient Metro network will take you there with its 4 lines!

 Milan also has an excellent train network and currently 23 train stations across the city.

 Milano Centrale is Milan’s main train station and offers connections to all big and small cities in Italy.
 Furthermore, there are several international connections available (with cities like Paris, Barcelona, Munich, Geneva, Vienna, Zurich).
 It is located approx. 20-25 minutes from the MiCo.

 The station closest to the MiCo is Domodossola.
 It is situated a 15 minutes walk from the Conference Centre.

 Detailed information regarding public transportation is available at www.atm.it.

 The MiCo entrance (Gate 2) is located on Viale Eginardo.